Top Similes and Metaphors Are Both Considered Types of Figurative Language (Easy Examples & Meanings) for 2026

 Meaning: They guide understanding.

-Meaning: It adds depth.
+Meaning: It adds detail and emotion.

-Meaning: They keep moving.
+Meaning: They connect ideas.

-• Writing is like a window.
+• Figurative language is like a workout for the mind.

 similes and metaphors are both considered types of